awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{%expand "1.
 How may Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?" %}}

 A Spot capacity pool is a set of unused EC2 Instances with the same instance type (for example, m5.large) and Availability Zone.
 At the time of creation of the workshop, our example matched 35 instance types and 3 Availability Zones, which makes a total of **(35*2)=70 Spot pools**.
-Increasing the number of Spot pools we diversify on, is key for adopting Spot best practices.
+Increasing the number of Spot pools is a key for adopting Spot best practices.

 {{% /expand %}}